Minimal representations of simple real Lie groups of non Hermitian type

 15pt

-{\bf Abstract} \it In the recent paper [Achab-Faraut 2011], we introduced an analysis of the Brylinski-Kostant model for the spherical minimal representations for simple real Lie groups of non Hermitian type.
-We generalize here that analysis and give a unified geometric realization to all minimal representations of such groups. \rm
+{\bf Abstract} \it In the recent paper {\rm [AF12]}, we introduced an analysis of the Brylinski-Kostant model for spherical minimal representations for simple real Lie groups of non Hermitian type.
+We generalize here that analysis and give a unified geometric realization to a family of unitary irreducible representations of such groups. \rm 10 pt